 FAQ’s

-The skin may feel slightly red and sensitive immediately after a Hydrafacial vs Microdermabrasion treatment, but this should subside within a few hours.
+The skin may feel slightly red and sensitive immediately after a Hydrafacial or Microdermabrasion treatment, but this should subside within a few hours.
 Some people may experience mild peeling or flaking, but this is normal and usually subsides within a few days.

 2. Are There Any Contraindications For Either Treatment?